hasibzunair/learn-mlops/README.md

 - Noise?
 - Re-partition data and start model process all over again.

+Data leakage occurs when you use information "from the future" in your model.

 **[June 30, 2023]** Lesson 3.

 Stratifie partition: helpful for rare labels.
 Equal samples in train/val/test.
+Do this for imbalanced datasets.

 Data partitioning: Train, val, test